abasotrebla/matteogithub.github.io/_pages/booklet.md

 }
 ```

-As you can see, the `printf` may be used to print the result of an expression or the content of a variable.
-You just need to indicate where you want the result to appear using a specific format (`%ld` in this case, which is for long integer) and report the expression/s or the variable/s after the comma.
+As you can see, the `printf` function may be used to print the result of an expression or the content of a variable.
+You just need to indicate where you want the value to appear using a specific format (`%ld` in this case, which refers to `long integer`) and report the expression/s or the variable/s after the comma.
 The character `\n` represents a new line, so that the output in the terminal may be read more easily.

 Let's go back to declarations and types.
-There are few basic types that you can use without the need to define any new (as you will learn to do later).
+There are few basic types.
+You will see later that you can define new types.
 The basic types are: `int`, `float`, `double` and `char`.
-You will have to choose the type of a variable depending on the context of the program.
-From this choice, it will depend on both what you can do with your variable and the dimension of the block of memory reserved for this variable.
+You will choose the type to assign to a variable depending on the context of the program.
+From this choice, it will depend (i) what you can do with your variable and (ii) the dimension of the block of memory reserved for this variable.

-To interact with your variables you may need to use the arithmetic operators (`+`, `-`, `* ` and `/`) to build some very simple expressions and to use the `=` symbol to assign a value to a variable as shown below:
+To interact with your variables you can use the arithmetic operators (`+`, `-`, `* ` and `/`) to build some very simple expressions.
+The symbol `=` is used to assign a value to a variable as shown below:

 ```C
 #include <stdio.h>